top of page

 Pros of Wind Leases & Wind Easements

 A wind lease is a great way for landowners to earn long-term passive income.
+Since you can earn money every year for a few decades, you can take advantage of selling those payments for a lump sum.
+This allows you to avoid potential inflation that would affect the value of your payments.
 You can learn more about getting paid for wind leasing here.

 Grow Crops and Graze livestock

 Landowners can still farm (grow crops, graze livestock) while having wind turbines on their agricultural land, even though each lease varies.
-In order to produce wind power properly, wind turbines must be placed far apart from each other, but they require very little land to actually operate.
+To produce wind power properly, wind turbines must be placed far apart from each other, but they require very little land to actually operate.

 Wind turbines do not require fossil fuels to operate.
 They do not release emissions that can pollute the air or water, either!
 Landowners can support the growth of clean energy in the United States by leasing land for wind turbines.